Democracy, it would seem, began with two gay lovers and a murder.

 One of the reasons I love history is that it’s simultaneously so alien and so familiar.
 My home state of Virginia would never in a million years erect monumental statutes of nude homosexual assassins, and yet we already have a half-naked amazon standing over a dead tyrant on our state flag.

 Another reason I love history is that it never happens the way you want it to.
-Some historians have tried to minimize the importance of the Tyrant-killers by pointing out that democracy evolved in many places along many different paths, often propelled by impersonal forces instead of individuals, and democracy certainly can’t be tracked back to one dramatic act of defiance.
-They also point out that everyone involved in the fall of the Peisistratids acted for entirely selfish and almost petty reasons.
-In fact, democracy didn’t fully establish itself in Athens until the power struggle ignited by the Tyrant-killers finally burned itself out many years later.
+Modern historians like to point out that democracy evolved in many places along many different paths, often propelled by impersonal forces instead of individuals, and democracy certainly can’t be tracked back to one dramatic act of defiance.
+More specifically, some historians would minimize the importance of the Tyrant-killers by pointing out that everyone involved in the fall of the Peisistratids acted for entirely selfish and almost petty reasons, and in any case, democracy didn’t fully establish itself in Athens until the power struggle ignited by the Tyrant-killers finally burned itself out many years later.
+In fact, the contrast between the two versions of the Tyrannicide story (the heroic legend and the cynical love triangle) has been noted for thousands of years, proving that contrarian wiseguys have enjoyed debunking popular historical myths as long as history has existed.

 That’s all true of course, but all history is that way.
 It would have been nice if the first blow against tyranny had been struck by level-headed ideologists with a clear blueprint for human liberation, but it also would have been nice for the authors of America’s Declaration of Independence and Bill of Rights to not own slaves.
 History is messy and uncooperative.
 Democracy has often been brought into being by people who probably didn’t think that far ahead.